equalsraf/kabal/README.md

 # What makes it different from XYZ?

 Hopefully its more sane than most other notification servers out there.
-My own frustrations with notification servers fall into one of two categories:
+My own frustrations with notification servers falls into one of two categories:

 1. They are too disruptive and annoy me (knotify, xfce)
 2. They are too lenient and loose some important